Royal Blood drop 'Mountains At Midnight' and tell us about new album 'Back To The Water Below'

 “As long as there’s a connection between Ben and I, the genre and the instruments we play are almost irrelevant.
 It’s about how we interact and how we make songs together.
 If we lose that, we’ve lost everything.
 It allowed us some creative freedom – which is how we felt on this record.
 We could take left turns.”

-Alongside ‘Mountains At Midnight’, the album also travels some wide sonic terrain for Royal Blood – including the dance-tinged ‘Shine In The Dark’ and the sleazy but full-bodied glam-rock of ‘Pull Me Through’.
+Alongside ‘Mountains At Midnight’, the album also travels some wide sonic terrain for Royal Blood – including the dance-tinged ‘Shiner In The Dark’ and the sleazy but full-bodied glam-rock of ‘Pull Me Through’.

 “It feels like the songwriting is doing the heavy lifting and the songs are in charge,” he said.
 “Before it felt like our riffs were holding the songs up.
 With the songs on this record, they’ve been road-tested on every other record.